London House Extension Cost in 2025:

 Professional services generally amount to 15%-25% over construction expenses: Architects are pivotal in projects, managing design and planning permission.
 They help translate ideas into reality, creating precise plans for accurate builder quotes.
 Architects propose cost-effective alternatives and optimise existing spaces when suitable.

-Other specialised consultants, including quantity surveyors and engineers, might be needed depending on the project’s complexity.
+Other specialised consultants, including quantity surveyors, planning consultants, heritage consultants, structural engineers, mechanical engineers, party wall surveyors and specialist designers might be needed depending on the project’s complexity.

 Additional Considerations: